the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </Provider>
 ```

-To access the values from a component other than the closest ancestor, you can set a `propId` prop on the inline prop component and use the `.from(propId)` method on the inline prop:
+To access the values from a component other than the closest ancestor, you can set a `propId` prop on the inline-prop component and use the `.from(propId)` method on the inline-prop:

 ```javascript
 <Provider value="outer">